Terms & Conditions

 Unless otherwise stipulated, and in the absence of an amicable agreement between the parties, any dispute relating to their execution, interpretation or validity shall fall within the exclusive jurisdiction of the Paris Court of Appeal.

-ARTICLE 27 - Dispute resolution
+ARTICLE 27 – Disputes

 Prior to any litigation, the Parties agree to work together in good faith to find an amicable solution within thirty (30) days.